iluwatar/java-design-patterns/clean-architecture/README.md

 }
 ```

-The in memory data store in the cart and order.
+The in-memory data store implementations use simple collections to hold state.
+They demonstrate how easily we can replace or extend the data layer (e.g., swapping in a database) without affecting the domain logic.

 ```java
 public class InMemoryCartRepository implements CartRepository {
   private final Map<String, List<Cart>> userCarts = new HashMap<>();